 When you have sufficient cooking liquid in the pot, it can produce enough steam that creates pressure to cook the food in a quick time.

 But if there is not adequate water-based liquid to pressure in the pot, it becomes an overheating error that results in burning the food and the bottom of the pressure cooker.

 Make sure the rubber sealing ring is working correctly:

 After putting all ingredients in the pressure cooker, you have to close the lid properly.
 Make sure the silicone sealing is placed perfectly, or it should work decently.

 Otherwise, the steam will be coming out on a regular basis, and there will be a lack of liquid to pressure.
-So, the food and bottom of the pot will get burn.
+So, the food and the bottom of the pot will get burned.